Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What industries are at the greatest risk of money laundering?

-Examples of industries with a higher risk of money laundering include financial firms with locations in multiple countries, online gambling organizations, cryptocurrency exchanges, and companies that do business in countries that are at high risk of money laundering.
+Examples of industries with a higher risk of money laundering include financial firms with locations in multiple countries, online gambling organizations, cryptocurrency exchanges, and companies that do business in high-risk countries.

 While the specifics of risk vary, the common denominator is the lack of visibility — if companies don’t have a clear picture of who is requesting transactions, where these transactions are coming from, and how the money was obtained, they’re putting themselves at risk of processing fraudulent transactions.